 Location.
-42° 8.517′ N, 73° 46.726′ W. Marker is in Livingston, New York, in Columbia County.
-Marker is on Old Post Road (County Route 19) north of Livingston Circle, on the left when traveling north.
-Marker is located on the west side of Old Post Road, in the small plaza to the west of Livingston Town Hall.
+42° 8.52′ N, 73° 46.701′ W. Marker is in Livingston, New York, in Columbia County.
+Marker is on Old Post Road (County Route 19) south of Church Road (County Route 10), on the right when traveling north.
+Marker is mounted directly on the subject Livingston Town Hall building, above eye-level and to the right of the front windows.
 Touch for map.
-Marker is in this post office area: Livingston NY 12541, United States of America.
+Marker is at or near this postal address: 119 County Route 19, Livingston NY 12541, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Town of Livingston - 1788 (a few steps from this marker); Johnstown (a few steps from this marker); Livingston Town Hall (within shouting distance of this marker); Livingston (within shouting distance of this marker); Highland Turnpike (approx. 3 miles away); Livingston - Greenport Line (approx. 3.1 miles away); Veterans Memorial (approx. 3.2 miles away); Town of Taghkanic Veterans Memorial (approx. 3.2 miles away).
+Livingston (here, next to this marker); Johnstown (within shouting distance of this marker); Alida Livingston (within shouting distance of this marker); Town of Livingston - 1788 (within shouting distance of this marker); Highland Turnpike (approx. 3 miles away); Livingston - Greenport Line Veterans Memorial (approx. 3.2 miles away); Town of Taghkanic Veterans Memorial (approx. 3.2 miles away).
 Touch for a list and map of all markers in Livingston.

-Related markers. list of markers that are related to this marker.
+Related markers.
+Click here for a list of markers that are related to this marker.
 Livingston, New York

 Categories. • Notable Buildings •

 More.
 Search the internet for Livingston Town Hall.